Elvis-12/oracle-sql-tests/README.md

 8.This shows the display of data in the passengers by selecting all data in it
 ![image alt](https://github.com/Elvis-12/oracle-sql-tests/blob/main/PL%20Screenshots/select%20passengers.png)

-9. This show the how we updated the passenger the phone nbr of the passenger with the first id
+9. This shows  how we updated the passenger's phone nbr of the passenger with the first id
 ![image alt](https://github.com/Elvis-12/oracle-sql-tests/blob/main/PL%20Screenshots/update%20passengers.png)

 10. This shows the code inserts a new row into the Tickets table and commits the changes to the database.